jason137/gads_26/lec05/transf.md

 | -1/2  | *-1 / sqrt x* |
 | -1    | *-1 / x* |

+For the sake of completeness, other less-useful transformations are included here as well.

 Smaller powers of `x` reduce skew compared to the raw expression (because these functions exhibit sublinear growth).
-Therefore our skew-removal operations will be carried out with transformations associated with powers less than 1.
+Therefore our skew-removal operations will be carried out with transformations that correspond to powers less than 1.
 These are the functions that "sweep the leaves from out of the corners," to use a Tukey quote.

-An important technical point
+An important technical point arises at the origin.
+As you can see from the diagram, none of these transformations are well-defined when *x=0*.
+It's necessary to account for this in practical terms by building a small work-around into our transformation; namely, by adding a small constant value whenever *x* is 0 to prevent pathological behavior.
+You'll have a chance to try this out in the exercises.